rainbowchook/my-store-app/README.md

 ### Firebase Testing

 Initial attempts at testing were using jest-fetch-mock.
 More research led to finding  mock-firebase:  [https://github.com/soumak77/firebase-mock] (https://github.com/soumak77/firebase-mock)  Future testing efforts to incorporate mock-firebase.
+Have set up Local Firebase Emulator to test Cloud Functions before deployment.  (testing branch)

 ### Deployment

 Deployed on Netlify.
 CI/CD set up so that pushes to main branch on Git would trigger a production deployment on Netlify.

+1. For Netlify deployment, Stripe function is deployed as Netlify serverless function. (main branch)
+2. For AWS S3 deployment, Stripe function is deployed as Cloud Functions for Firebase serverless function.  (testing branch)

 ## Known Issues